 High-Protein, Low-Carb Diet

-Generally speaking, people who are not intentionally controlling their protein take usually get about 15–25 percent of their daily calories from protein foods.
+Generally speaking, people who are not intentionally controlling their protein take usually get about 15 percent to 25 percent of their daily calories from protein foods.

-If you choose to follow a low-carb, high-protein diet, your diet will be roughly distributed as 30 to 35 percent protein, 20 percent or less carbohydrates, and about 45 to 50 percent fat.
-With every meal you’ll want to incorporate 1–2 palm-sized portions of protein, such as fish or meat.
+If you choose to follow a low-carb, high-protein diet, your diet will be roughly distributed as 30 percent to 35 percent protein, 20 percent or less carbohydrates and about 45 percent to 50 percent fat.
+With every meal you’ll want to incorporate one to two palm-sized portions of protein, such as fish or meat.

-The main difference between high-fat and high-protein diets is the amount of protein — in the form of meat, fish, eggs, etc. — that someone is eating.
-Higher-fat diets like the keto diet call for more healthy fats in the form of butter, oil and fattier cuts of meat, while higher-protein diets still include fats, but less.
+The main difference between high-fat and high-protein diets is the amount of protein — in the form of meat, fish, eggs, etc. — that someone eats.
+Higher-fat diets like the keto diet call for more healthy fats in the form of butter, oil and fattier cuts of meat, while higher-protein diets still include fats but less of them.

 High-Fat, Low-Carb Diet

-Ketogenic diets have been used by doctors to treat patients with epilepsy and metabolic conditions since the 1920s!
-They have well-documented benefits, including helping to treat epilepsy and promote rapid weight loss.
+Ketogenic diets have been used by doctors to treat patients with epilepsy and metabolic conditions since the 1920s.
+They have well-documented benefits, including helping treat epilepsy and promote rapid weight loss.